embvm/.github/profile/README.md

 ## OS Support

-- POSIX support is provided as part o [embvm-core](https://github.com/embvm/embvm-core)
+- POSIX support is provided as part of [embvm-core](https://github.com/embvm/embvm-core)
 - [freertos-interface](https://github.com/embvm/freertos-interface)

 ## Related Efforts

-- Drivers that are designed to support this ecosystem can be found in the [`embvm-drivers`](https://github.com/embvm-drivers) organization
+- Drivers that are designed to support this ecosystem can be found in the [embvm-drivers](https://github.com/embvm-drivers) organization
 - The Embedded VM project makes use of repositories that can be found in the [embeddedartistry](https://github.com/embeddedartistry) organization:
   - [libc](https://github.com/embeddedartistry/libc)
   - [libmemory](https://github.com/embeddedartistry/libmemory)